The house, circa 1875, from "Morris's County Seats."

 Comments: Wollaton is one of the finest Elizabethan houses in England and is frequently called one of the architectural wonders of Elizabethan England.

-Garden & Outbuildings: Wollaton is set today (2012) in 500 acres of grounds three miles west of Nottingham city center.
-Lenton Lodge, the former eastern gatehouse on Derby Road, now detached from the Hall and Park by urban housing, was restored 2006-08 by Chek Whyte Industries and sold as a 3,324 sq ft office.
+Garden & Outbuildings: Wollaton is set today in 500 acres of grounds three miles west of Nottingham city center.
+Lenton Lodge, the former eastern gatehouse on Derby Road, now detached from the house and park by urban housing, was restored 2006-08 by Chek Whyte Industries and sold as an office.
 In the early 21st century £1.5 million was spent on the restoration of the Camellia House.

 Architect: Jeffry Wyatville (Wyattville) (Wyatt)Date: 1801